-a) Shares of the respective sub-fund are issued and redeemed on each valuation date.
+- a) Shares of the respective sub-fund are issued and redeemed on each valuation date.
 If different share classes are offered for a sub-fund, such issue and redemption shall also take place at the aforementioned times.
 The Investment Company may issue fractional shares.
-The respective special section of the Sales Prospectus contains detailed information on the processed number of decimal places.

-b) Shares of the Investment Company are issued on the basis of subscription applications received by the Investment Company, a paying agent authorized by the Investment Company to issue and redeem shares of the Investment Company, or by the Transfer Agent.

-c) Shares are issued on each valuation date at their net asset value plus the initial sales charge payable by the purchaser for the benefit of the Management Company.
+The respective special section of the Sales Prospectus contains detailed information on the processed number of decimal places. - b) Shares of the Investment Company are issued on the basis of subscription applications received by the Investment Company, a paying agent authorized by the Investment Company to issue and redeem shares of the Investment Company, or by the Transfer Agent. - c) Shares are issued on each valuation date at their net asset value plus the initial sales charge payable by the purchaser for the benefit of the Management Company.
 The initial sales charge may be retained in whole or in part by intermediaries as remuneration for sales services.
 Where shares are issued in countries where stamp duties or other charges apply, the issue price increases accordingly.
-For illustrative purposes this is shown by a sample calculation $\mathsf{below}^{1:}$
+For illustrative purposes this is shown by a sample calculation below^{1:}

-USD 1,000,000.00
+Net assets USD 1,000,000.00

+÷ Number of

+shares outstanding on

-10,000.00
+the reference date 10,000.00

-USD 100.00
+Net asset value per share USD 100.00

++ Initial sales charge

-USD 5.00
+(e.g., 5%) USD 5.00

-USD 105.00
+Issue price USD 105.00

-USD